 Check Link State with FRRouting

 The FRRouting routing suite enables additional checks to ensure that routing adjacencies are formed only on links that have connectivity conformant to the specification, as determined by

-You only need to do this to check link state; you don't need to enable PTM to determine BFD status.
+You only need to do this to check link state; you do not need to enable PTM to determine BFD status.

-The check is enabled by default.
-Every interface has an implied
+ptm-enable option is enabled, every interface has an implied

 ptm-enable line in the configuration stanza in the interfaces file.

 ptm-enable option, run the following FRRouting command:

 If you need to re-enable PTM for that interface, run:

 zebra daemon connects to

 ptmd over a Unix socket.
 Any time there is a change of status for an interface,